-The musky is often referred to as “the fish of 10,000 casts” but a guided trip with Matt will improve your odds.
-They’re present in the New, Clinch, James, Shenandoah and Holston Rivers in Virginia….Read more
+The musky is often referred to as "the fish of 10,000 casts" but a guided trip with Matt will improve your odds.
+They're present in the New, James, and Shenandoah Rivers in Virginia.
+Muskies are solitary...Read more

-The best striper fishing occurs each spring when they move from the ocean and Chesapeake Bay to spawn in the freshwater reaches of tidal rivers.
-Landlocked stripers migrate up tributary rivers of larger reservoirs to…Read more
+The best striper fishing occurs each Spring (April, May) when they move from the ocean and reservoirs to spawn in the freshwater reaches of tidal and non tidal rivers.
+Landlocked stripers migrate up tributary rivers...Read more

 Smallmouth Bass inhabit many of Virginia's rivers and are, pound-for-pound, one of hardest fighting freshwater fish to be caught on a fly rod.
 Smallmouth weigh between 1 and 5 pounds, on average, and can exceed...Read more

 Float trips are run out of a Boulder Boat Works drift boat.
 A drift boat offers both comfort and an easy platform for casting.
 Muskie, shad, and striped bass trips are run out of a...Read more

 With over over 2,800 miles of trout streams, Virginia offers a wide range of fly fishing opportunities.
 Brook trout, the only trout species native to Virginia, account for 80 percent of the wild trout in...Read more